If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Pros of Citra Emulator

-- It has a simple and straightforward installation.
+- It has a simple installation.

 - It supports almost every Nintendo 3DS game.